 Once I had a team of botanists in my class.
 Their business cards read, ‘Consultant’.
 Their job was to visit flower farms and introduce the owners’ into a very unique kind of organic farming.
 Their type of organic farming used insects; or, more accurately, as they advised, beneficial insects.
 These were insects which, by nature, ate pests without tampering with the rose itself!
 And when they had eaten all the pests, they then proceeded to cannibalize themselves to non-existence!
 Leaving a squeaky clean rose.

 Despite what was obviously a jaw dropping miracle product, it wasn’t moving.
 It was even more frustrating that it still wasn’t bought even after a demo.
 And why?
 The Consultants were presenting, not selling.
-In fact the word ‘sell’ diminished their status, in their eyes.
+In fact, in their eyes, the word ‘sell’ diminished their status.
 “We are consultants” they indignantly reminded me.
 But the buyer (farm manager) despite the demo still needed convincing how his business (farm) would benefit.
 So, to their consultant vocabulary they added sales terms like increased efficiency, fetch premium price in European market, reduced costs of production, and so on By and by, we got round to them adopting a shift in mind-set and adopting selling techniques.
 Everyone is salesperson.
-Even scientist like them, they grudgingly agreed.
+Even scientists like them, they grudgingly agreed.

 Is every job a sales job?
 Is everyone a salesperson?